ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 Episeq Pipeline
 ===============

 The Episeq pipeline takes FASTQ or BAM files (unsorted) as input and produces an differential analysis in the methylome.
-Currently, only WGSB and RRSB are supported.
+Currently, only WGSB and RRSB data are supported.

 Usage